No clear winner in Israeli election, signaling more deadlock - WTMJ

 They also point to Netanyahu’s corruption trial, saying someone who is under indictment for serious crimes is not fit to lead the country.
 Netanyahu has been charged with fraud, breach of trust and accepting bribes in a series of scandals that he dismisses as a witch hunt by a hostile media and legal system.

 Even Netanyahu’s reputation as a statesman has suffered in recent days.
-The United Arab Emirates, the most important of the four Arab nations to establish official diplomatic ties with Israel, last week made clear that it did not want to be used as part of Netanyahu’s re-election bid after he was forced to call off a visit to the country.
-The Biden administration also has kept its distance, a contrast to the support he received in past elections from Trump.
+The United Arab Emirates, the most important of the four Arab nations to establish official diplomatic ties with Israel, last week made clear that it did not want to be used as part of Netanyahu’s reelection bid after he was forced to call off a visit to the country.
+The Biden administration also has kept its distance, a contrast to Trump’s support.

 Netanyahu’s Likud party was projected to emerge as the largest individual party, with just over 30 seats in the 120-seat parliament, followed by the centrist opposition party Yesh Atid, with some 17 seats.